 Before we begin, let’s take a moment to clarify that headline: The Long Kiss Goodnight is not a masterpiece.
 Sorry to break it to you, Renny Harlin, but your finest work falls just short of Lawrence of Arabia and all those other films about schoolteachers discovering their killer pasts.
 Harlin’s career is full of highs and lows, including last weekend’s The Legend of Hercules, but everything about Harlin’s “style,” from even his lowest points, came into focus for 1996’s The Long Kiss Goodnight.

 Structurally his script is exceptional.
-Character introductions come and go – all of which are done with wit and efficiency: Samantha Caine’s (Geena Davis) narration; Mitch Henessey (Samuel L. Jackson) and Timothy (Craig Bierko) on the job; and Dr. Waldman (Brian Cox) frustrated by a dog licking its behind.
+Character introductions come and go — all of which is done with wit and efficiency: Samantha Caine’s (Geena Davis) narration; Mitch Henessey (Samuel L. Jackson) and Timothy (Craig Bierko) on the job; and Dr. Waldman (Brian Cox) frustrated by a dog licking its behind.
 Black and Harlin tell us who these characters are in an instant.
-It’s a set up that establishes its conflict and leads at an unstoppable pace.
+It’s a setup that establishes its conflict and leads at an unstoppable pace.

 Even with the brisk storytelling, these characters are given room to breathe.
 Some of the film’s best scenes are with Henessey and Caine talking in a car, whether about a woman’s form or Henessey’s own dark past – the two characters are connected by their past and parenting.
 If this odd couple simply chatted over coffee for two hours, The Long Kiss Goodnight would still be a ton of fun.

 That’s the sign of a great action movie: the characters are as watchable as the gunfire.
 But thank God for all the shooting this film has, because each set piece is immensely gleeful.